House of Representatives (Nigeria)

-The House of Representatives is the lower chamber of Nigeria's bicameral National Assembly.
+The House of Representatives (also called Green Chamber) is the lower chamber of Nigeria's bicameral National Assembly.
 The Senate is the upper chamber.

-The House of Representatives has 360 members who are elected in single-member constituencies using the plurality (or first-past-the-post) system.
+The Green Chamber has 360 members who are elected in single-member constituencies using the plurality (or first-past-the-post) system, most recently in 2023.
 Members serve four-year terms.
-The Speaker of the Nigerian House of Representatives is the presiding officer of the house.
+The presiding officer of the house is the Speaker, currently Tajudden Abbas (as of May 2024).

-Nigerian state delegations
+State delegations

-The Constitution of the Federal Republic of Nigeria, assumes a National Assembly for the federation which consist of a senate and a House of Representatives.
-The senate consist of three senate members from each Nigerian state and one senate member from the Federal Capital Territory, Abuja.
-There must be three hundred and sixty members in total, representing constituencies for the Federal House of Representatives.
+The Constitution of the Federal Republic of Nigeria, assumes a National Assembly for the federation which consists of a Senate and a House of Representatives.
+The Senate consists of three members from each Nigerian state and one member from the Federal Capital Territory, Abuja.
+The House of Representatives consists of 360 members, each representing a federal constituency.